 If you want to get an idea of the types of chemicals used as standard this article is about as unbiased as it gets http://www.thechemicalblog.co.uk/chemical-additives-used-in-hydraulic-fracking/ They point out that there are over 750 additives in use in the industry.
 We think on the basis of that that it would be naive to assume that production fracking in the UK would restrict itself to those listed on Cuadrilla’s website today.

 Fortunately, most of the chemicals used are harmless, but some are known contaminants or carcinogenic.
 The problem is that many companies do not disclose the list of chemicals used, and therefore it is difficult to fully assess health and environmental impact of this type of gas extraction.

 As we have already stated they WILL have to disclose the chemicals used to the Environment Agency, but we don’t know what the EA would allow, so we have to trust them, which takes us back around to the question of why they lied about HCl and Biocide.

 Another defence that is put forward is that the volumes of chemicals used only make up a small percent of the liquid.
 This may be so but we are talking massive total volumes.
-Each fracking operation can use up to 4 million gallons of fluid.
-If a chemical only made up 0.5% of the fluid you would still need to transport 200,000 gallons of chemicals in concentrated form to the site over public roads and store it safely before use.
-And that is just for one frack in one well.
-We are talking about thousands of wells with multi-stage fracks here.
+The fracking operation at the development well at PNR will use up to 31,000 m3 of fluid.
+If a chemical only made up 0.5% of the fluid you would still need to transport 156m3 (that’s 34,315 gallons) of chemicals in concentrated form to the site over public roads and store it safely before use.
+And that is just for one short (753m lateral) well.
+We are talking about thousands of much longer wells with multi-stage fracks here.